nginxinc/ansible-role-nginx/README.md

   - jammy (22.04)
 ```

+> [!WARNING]
-**Note:** At your own risk, you can also use this role to compile NGINX Open Source from source, install NGINX Open Source on "compatible" yet unsupported platforms, install NGINX from your respective distribution package manager, or install NGINX Open Source on BSD systems.
+> At your own risk, you can also use this role to compile NGINX Open Source from source, install NGINX Open Source on "compatible" yet unsupported platforms, install NGINX from your respective distribution package manager, or install NGINX Open Source on BSD systems.

 ## Role Variables